industrial-edge/jenkins-cicd/README.md

 ###  Prerequisites

 - Installed Industrial Edge Management
-- VM (will be used for Jenkins) with docker and docker-compose installed
+- Linux VM (will be used for Jenkins) with docker and docker-compose installed
 - VM has connection to IEM